JohnPaulRyan24/rolling-spheres/README.md

 `import visual`

-If you receive some error message like "No module named visual", then the version you're running isn't accessing the modules installed by the VPython installer.
-You could try to use a different version of Python for this project using an alias like `alias python="path/to/version2.7/python"` (my path is /usr/local/bin/python, and it seems that /usr/local/bin may be an interesting directory to search for python2.7 - I'm pretty new to this).
-If you've used virtualenv before, that may also work.
+If you receive some error message like "No module named visual", then the interpreter you're running isn't accessing the modules installed by the VPython installer.
+You could try to use a different interpreter of Python for this project using an alias.
+If you know the location of Version 2.7 of Python on your computer, type

+`alias python="path/to/version2.7/python"`

+(my path is /usr/local/bin/python).
+Using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) may also work.
+Again, using the Python interpreter in /usr/local/bin/ worked with the VPython installation for me.
+I am new to the usage of different modules with different interpreters, so if you have insight, feel free to drop me an email.

 Once you successfully import visual, you know you've got the right version.

 ### Workaround
-If you can't import the visual module with your version of Python, then you will need to use VIDLE to run the animation.
+If you can't import the visual module with your interpreter of Python, then you will need to use VIDLE to run the animation.

 ![Menu Image](/menu_img.png?raw=true "Menu")